-A close up of the drone Professional pilots here need only to secure one of two CAA-approved certificates – either the Remote Pilot Qualification from the Resource Group or the Basic National UAS Certificate from EuroUSC - which are essentially drone driving licences, costing around £1,000.
+Professional pilots here need only to secure one of two CAA-approved certificates – either the Remote Pilot Qualification from the Resource Group or the Basic National UAS Certificate from EuroUSC - which are essentially drone driving licences, costing around £1,000.

 “The vast majority of applications are for aerial photography of one description or another because the technology at the moment only really allows them to be used for that,” Richard Taylor of the CAA tells The Independent.

 “The aircraft can be no heavier than 20kg and can’t fly within 50 metres of any person or vehicle or building, and not within 150 metres of sporting events and concerts – though of course people seek permission for specific exemptions.”

 Mr Taylor gives the example of Scottish firm Cyberhawk, which uses drones to carry out dangerous inspection work on oil rigs while Mr Steyn mentions a start-up who want to offer a delivery service in London’s docklands but are having trouble getting permission to fly over buildings.

 Three police forces and a trio of fire services also have licences to use the craft in the UK, and numerous media outfits – including the BBC and Sky News – have had drone pilots on staff for months.